Skip to main content

 • Alternative techniques include Sephadex chromatography or heparinase treatment, but these can be costly and time-consuming.

-The table below summarizes the most common anticoagulants, their applications, advantages, and disadvantages:
+The table below summarises the most common anticoagulants, their applications, advantages, and disadvantages:

 Anticoagulant